Knowledge Navigator: Scenarios

-Apple produced several concept videos showcasing the idea.
-All of them featured a tablet style computer with numerous advanced capabilities, including an excellent text-to-speech system with no hint of "computerese", a gesture based interface resembling the multi-touch interface later used on the iPhone and an equally powerful speech understanding system, allowing the user to converse with the system via an animated "butler" as the software agent.
+Many of them featured a tablet style computer with numerous advanced capabilities, including an excellent text-to-speech system with no hint of "computerese", a gesture based interface resembling the multi-touch interface later used on the iPhone and an equally powerful speech understanding system, allowing the user to converse with the system via an animated "butler" as the software agent.

-In one vignette a university professor returns home and turns on his computer, in the form of a tablet the size of a large-format book.
+In the Knowledge Navigator video, a university professor returns home and turns on his computer, in the form of a tablet the size of a large-format book.
 The agent is a bow-tie wearing butler who appears on the screen and informs him that he has several calls waiting.
 He ignores most of these, from his mother, and instead uses the system to compile data for a talk on deforestation in the Amazon Rainforest.
-While he is doing this, the computer informs him that a colleague is calling, and they then exchange data through their machines while holding a video based conversation.
+While he is doing this, the computer informs him that a colleague is calling, and they then exchange data through their machines and co-create a simulation, while holding a video based conversation.

-In another such video, a young student uses a smaller handheld version of the system to prompt him while he gives a class presentation on volcanoes, eventually sending a movie of an exploding volcano to the video "blackboard".
+In the Project 2000 video, a young student uses a smaller handheld version of the system to prompt him while he gives a class presentation on volcanoes, eventually sending a movie of an exploding volcano to the video "blackboard".
 In a final installment a user scans in a newspaper by placing it on the screen of the full-sized version, and then has it help him learn to read by listening to him read the scanned results, and prompting when he pauses.